 Interesting!
 I mean you have been working on AI quality for the last seven years or so.
 Maybe you can tell us what sets the Validaitor team apart?

-So, our expertise comes from our academic backgrounds, and our team is experienced in AI red teaming, AI testing, AI robustness, and cybersecurity of AI - that is the fundamental of what we are doing at Validaitor.
-And this serves as a basis for, for the governance as well.
-So, we start with the nuts and bolts of AI testing, and we build upon that.
+Our expertise comes from our academic backgrounds, and our team is very well versed in AI red teaming, AI testing, AI robustness, and cybersecurity of AI - that is the fundamental of what we are doing at Validaitor.
+And this serves as a basis for the AI governance as well.
+We start with the nuts and bolts of AI testing, and we build upon that.
 That is a different path that you might encounter in the industry where people come from governance backgrounds and try to integrate testing.
-We on the opposite are coming from AI testing and red teaming backgrounds and we built upon governance and regulatory compliance on that very fundamental substance, very fundamental expertise, I would say.
+We on the opposite are coming from AI testing and red teaming backgrounds and we built the governance and regulatory compliance on that very fundamental substance, very fundamental expertise, I would say.

 Download image